MicrosoftDocs/learn/learn-pr/advocates/manage-iot-devices/includes/3-connect-device.md

    [![Screenshot showing where to replace the device connection string](../media/iot-admin-line-15.png)](../media/iot-admin-line-15.png#lightbox)

-1. Select the `Run` button, or enter `npm start` in the console window, to run the application.
+1. Select **Run**, or enter `npm start` in the console window, to run the application.

    [![Screenshot showing the Pi simulator Run button](../media/iot-admin-device-run.png)](../media/iot-admin-device-run.png#lightbox)

-1. You should see output similar to the following, showing the sensor data and messages sent to your IoT hub.
+1. You should see output similar to the following.
+It shows the sensor data and messages sent to your IoT hub.

    [![Screenshot showing the Pi simulator console output](../media/iot-admin-device-telemetry.png)](../media/iot-admin-device-telemetry.png#lightbox)

-1. Make sure you don't miss the LED flash, each time a message is sent!
+1. Make sure you don't miss the LED flash each time a message is sent!

    [![Screenshot showing the Pi simulator LED flash](../media/iot-admin-led-flash.png)](../media/iot-admin-led-flash.png#lightbox)